Lynne Muthoni Wanyeki: Career

 Wanyeki began her work as an activist focused on women's rights in 1988, while studying for her undergraduate degree in Canada.
 In Canada she also got her start in media, working with local newspapers and radio stations on issues related to immigrant and refugee women.

 Upon returning to Kenya after college, one of Wanyeki's first jobs involved development work in rural Ukambani, where she conducted volunteer work for Oxfam and the United Nations Environmental Programme.
 In the late-1990s, she worked in Nairobi for Inter Press Services, an advocacy news organisation, and for ECO News Africa.

 While in her early thirties she succeeded Njoki Wainaina as executive director of FEMNET.

 At first, she viewed the organization as one dominated by a board of conservative older women.
 Later she found that her position gave her credibility as a highly sought-after speaker on human rights, gender equity and development.
 She also started writing a weekly column in the East African newspaper.

 In 2007, Wanyeki was named Executive Director of the Kenya Human Rights Commission, a post she held until June 2011.
 Appointed during the political crisis in early 2008, she received death threats due to statements she had made about the elections, describing her as a traitor to the Kikuyu people.

 After leaving her role as executive director, Wanyeki served as a board member of the Kenya Human Rights Commission until mid-2017.
 As of 2011 she was a member of the International Advisory Network for the Business & Human Rights Resource Centre.
 She is currently a member of the board of the Open Society Justice Initiative.
 Wanyeki has previously served as Executive Director at the African Women's Development and Communication Network (FEMNET).

-In March 2018, Wanyeki was one of eight columnists who quit the Nation Media Group in protest of what they considered to be increased meddling by the Kenyon government and infringements on freedom of the press.
+In March 2018, Wanyeki was one of eight columnists who quit the Nation Media Group in protest of what they considered to be increased meddling by the Kenyan government and infringements on freedom of the press.